githubtraining/training-manual/docs/app_Day_1_activities.md

 If you'd like a more advanced challenge, and you have an eye for style, change the colors, font, and other aspects of the class slide deck. **Note: If multiple participants attempt this, there may be merge conflicts.**

-1. Create a new branch and check out to it: `git checkout -b NEWBRANCHNAME`.
+1. Create a new branch and check out to it: `git switch -c NEWBRANCHNAME`.
 1. Find the file `_sass/solarized/solarized.scss`.
 1. Make changes in the file.
     - Lines 12-19 affect colors